azurecitadel/azurecitadel.github.io/automation/policy/mg.md

   teaser: images/teaser/blueprint.png
 sidebar:
   nav: "policy"
-excerpt: Create your own custom Deny initiative
+excerpt: Create your own custom deny policies, bundle them into an initiative and apply at the management group level
 ---

 ## Introduction